jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Classic/potentiometers.rst

 .. note::

-   The ``-C`` command line otion (added in release 2.0.1) allows to run the dVRK system without the potentiometer safety checks (**C**\ alibration mode).
+   The ``-C`` command line option (added in release 2.0.1) allows to run the dVRK system without the potentiometer safety checks (**C**\ alibration mode).
 Otherwise, with very poorly calibrated potentiometer parameters, the application would keep shutting down, preventing users to calibrate their potentiometer parameters.
-With ``-C``, the system application also resets the encoder preloads on exit.
-This is to avoid using bad encoder preloaded values (based on poor potentiometer values) on the next run.

-The file ``system-PSM2.json`` is specific to each system since it points to your ``sawRobotIO1394-PSM2-00000.xml`` file.
+The file ``system-PSM2.json`` is specific to each system since it points to your ``sawRobotIO1394-PSM2-00000.json`` file.

 In a separate shell, start the :ref:`potentiometer calibration script
 <dvrk_calibrate_potentiometers>` using the following command line: